-Note: The explanation of adoption of this practice should include a discussion on measures undertaken to ensure the general meeting is interactive, shareholders are provided with sufficient opportunity to pose questions and the questions are responded to.
-Application : Applied Explanation on : application of the practice Shareholders and proxies were allowed to pose questions at the AGM where the Chairman provided ample time during the "Questions and Answers" ("Q&A") sessions.
-During the Q&A sessions at the AGM, the Board responded to all questions raised by the shareholders pertaining to the agenda and resolutions tabled prior to putting them for voting.
-The Board including the CEO, ED and external auditors were in attendance to reply to the shareholders.
-In addition, written queries raised by the Minority Shareholders Watch Group were presented to shareholders during the 18th AGM together with the Company's responses.
-Explanation for : departure Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
-Measure : Timeframe :
+Note: The explanation of adoption of this practice should include a discussion on measures

+undertaken to ensure the general meeting is interactive, shareholders are provided with sufficient

+opportunity to pose quest ions and the questions are responded to.

+Application Applied

+Explanation on Shareholders and proxies were allowed to pose questions at the AGM

+application of the where the Chairman provided ample time during the "Questions and

+practice Answers" ("Q&A") sessions.

+During the Q&A sessions at the AGM, the Board responded to all

+questions raised by the shareholders pertaining to the agenda and

+resolutions tabled prior to putting them for voting.
+The Board including

+the CEO, ED and external auditors were in attendance to reply to the

+shareholders.

+Situation decision

+In addition, written queries raised by the Minority Shareholders Watch

+Group were presented to shareholders during the 18th AGM together

+with the Company's responses.

+with the Company's responses.

+Cyplometics for

+Explanation for

+departure

+Large companies are required to complete the columns below.
+Non-large companies are encouraged

+to complete the columns pelow.

+-

+Measure

+Timeframe

+Timename